 Decades after the first atomic bomb altered the course of history, the documentary Hiroshima closely examines the events leading up to and after the 1945 Hiroshima bombing.
 The BBC film tells the story of this historical event through detailed commentary, giving viewers a sense of what it was like to experience the horrific act that defined World War II.

 This film follows the life of American singer, pianist, and civil rights activist Nina Simone.
 Through never-before-heard recordings and rare archival footage, director Liz Garbus chronicles the life of the legendary woman in What Happened, Miss Simone?

 Transport yourself back to the space race by watching Mission Control.
 The documentary explores the dangerous Apollo space missions, which resulted in the tragic Apollo 1 fire and the extraordinary moon landing.
 Featuring testimonies from Apollo astronauts and contemporary NASA flight directors, the documentary provides a deep understanding of one of the largest accomplishments in American history.

 A five-episode documentary series, Warrior Women depicts some of the world's greatest female fighters throughout history.
 Each episode tells the story of powerful women, including Joan of Arc, Grace O'Malley, Boudica, Lozen, and Wang Cong'er, who shattered stereotypes and proved that women can be warriors.

 Let It Fall

-A portrait of the building tensions between African Americans and the Los Angeles police department during the 1980s and early 1990s, Let It Fall provides a look at the many events that led up to the infamous Los Angeles riots of 1992.
-The documentary calls upon firsthand accounts and archival footage to analyze the death of James Mincey, Jr., the 1984 summer Olympics, the rise of gangs, the crack epidemic, the beating of Rodney King, and the unrest that erupted soon aftward.
+A portrait of the building tensions between African Americans and the Los Angeles police department during the '80s and early '90s, Let It Fall provides a look at the many events that led up to the infamous Los Angeles riots.
+The documentary calls upon firsthand accounts and archival footage to analyze the death of James Mincey Jr., the 1984 summer Olympics, the rise of gangs, the crack epidemic, the beating of Rodney King, and the unrest that erupted soon afterward.